TuskAW/GSoC-20-Proposal/README.md

 Apart from the above, another major contribution of the Pix3D dataset is that it proposes new evaluation criteria tailored specifically for the task of 3D shape reconstruction.

 Given the objective of the authors of MeshRCNN to create an architecture which can train on real-life images and estimate 3D shapes of multiple objects within a scene, the Pix3D dataset turns out to be a perfect fit.
 This is because, not only does the Pix3D dataset consist of unconstrained real-life images but also has perfectly aligned 2D image-3D shape pairs.
-The MeshRCNN network architecture which is customised for the Pix3D dataset is specified in Table No.9 in the original paper.
+The MeshRCNN network architecture which is customised for the Pix3D dataset is specified in Table No.9 in the original paper.[Link to Dataset](pix3d.csail.mit.edu)
-[]!(link)

 ### Tensorflow Datasets:
 Open source datasets are the utmost essentials for making progress in machine learning research.
 Even though plenty of such datasets such as MNIST, Cycle GAN, Pix3D, etc. are publicly available, it is still extremely difficult to include them in a machine learning pipeline.
 The difficulties include writing separate scripts to download these datasets and difficulties with pre-processing them into a common format given their different formats & complexities.